shrpnsld/nest-in/README.md

 # nest-in

-Setup new environment, copy configs, install programs, etc., with a single command.
-Useful when *shell-script becomes too complicated or not enough for this task*.
+Setup your personal environment with a single command.
+Useful when *a shell-script becomes too complicated or not enough for this task*.

 ### Features